sunny-xia-ada/sunny-xia-ada/README.md

 Built for:

-- content creators
 - writers
+- creators
 - AI publishing workflows
 - social platforms

 ---

-### Emotion Theme System
+### Emotion Interface System

-Experimental interface themes built around **mood and energy**.
+Experimental interface themes based on emotional energy.

-**Dance Mode**

-- energetic colors
-- expressive layouts
-- creative flow

-**Core Mode**

-- minimal structure
-- focused thinking
-- deep work

-**Play Mode**

-- playful visuals
-- soft interactions
-- creative exploration
+Dance Mode
+Core Mode
+Play Mode

+Interfaces become spaces, not just tools.

 ---

 ## 🌌 Vision

-The future of software may evolve like this:
+Software evolution may look like this:

-Apps → Agents → Personal AI Spaces
+Web → Apps → Agents → Personal AI Spaces

-XYLAB explores what those spaces might feel like.
+XYLAB explores what those personal AI spaces might feel like.

-Where tools are:

-- intelligent
-- expressive
-- beautiful
+Less like software.
+More like a digital studio for the mind.

 ---

 ## 👩‍💻 Author

-**Sunny Xia**
+Ada Xia

 Builder · dancer · AI explorer

-I build AI tools that feel a little more **human**.

-> Technology should be powerful
+Technology should be powerful
-> but also **warm and beautiful**.
+but also warm and beautiful.

 ---